 If I don’t reply to your query, it is because I have no information.
 I don’t want to add to the comments with ‘I don’t know’.
 If you can help answer someone’s question, please post!

-The internet is a good place to find out a lot about your family history.
-Unfortunately, it ain’t as easy as the tv ads for ancestry.ca pretend.
-Often, those ads with cheerful people clicking on a little leaf and finding some fascinating bit of information about their great-granddaddy come on as I’m struggling to figure out whether this Peter is son of this Paul or that Paul.
+The internet is a good place to find out about your family history.
+Unfortunately, it ain’t as easy as the tv ads for ancestry.ca look.
+Often those ads with cheerful people clicking on a leaf and finding some fascinating bit of information about their great-granddaddy come on as I’m struggling to figure out whether this Peter is son of this Paul or that Paul.
 It’s all I can do to not throw a shoe at the television.

-There is a lot of information on the big genealogy sites like ancestry.ca and genealogy.com.
-And there are a lot of other sites with a lot of information where you don’t have to pay a membership fee.
-Some have vital statistics on them – birth and death records, census information etc. Others are the product of family researchers who have compiled data and present it in chart form.
-Below are some sites of the second type related to Newfoundland Mi’kmaq families that I have found useful.
+There is a lot of information on the big genealogy websites like ancestry.ca and genealogy.com.
+And there are lots of other sites with information where you don’t have to pay a membership fee.
+Some have vital statistics on them – birth and death records, census information etc. Others are the product of family researchers.
+Below are sites related to Newfoundland Mi’kmaq families that I have found useful.

 A word of warning: do not rely totally on any one source as the gospel.
-Working from primary records can show enough inconsistencies of fact and, with websites, you have the added possibility of error of transcription.
-Dates inadvertently get typed in wrong, names get misspelled.
-There’s a lot of room for error.
+Primary records have enough inconsistencies of fact and, with websites, you have the added possibility of error of transcription.
+Dates get typed in wrong, names get misspelled.
+There’s lots of room for error.
 Plus some information is simply inaccurate or conflicts with other sources.
 So with primary documents and the internet, be judicious, check and double-check.

 * Acadian Genealogy (by Lucie LeBlanc Consentino – many Nfld. west coast families)

 * Acadian-Cajun Genealogy & History (click a surname)